Understanding The Difference Between Dry Needling Vs Acupuncture

 Like dry needling, these needles don’t insert any substances into your body.

-The fundamental belief associated with acupuncture is that illness occurs when your “qi”, which provides your body with healing energy, is blocked or interrupted.
+The fundamental belief associated with traditional Chinese acupuncture is that illness occurs when your “qi”, or this flow of energy, is blocked or interrupted.

 Acupuncture is used to help remove these blockages and subsequently rebalance your energy flow.

-In Westernized versions of acupuncture, the needles are believed to help stimulate the nervous system in order to provide chronic pain relief for a variety of different issues, including:
+In Westernized versions of acupuncture, the needles are believed to help stimulate the nervous system.

 Benefits Of Acupuncture